UCLNatSci/Mathematics-for-Natural-Sciences-A/complex_numbers/complex_numbers.md

 ## Polar Form of a Complex Number

-The relationship between the Cartesian representation $z = x + yi$ and the modulus & argument representation is illustrated in .
+The relationship between the Cartesian representation $z = x + yi$ and the modulus & argument representation is illustrated in {numref}`principal_argument`.
 We conclude that a complex number can be expressed in the form:

 ```{math}
 :label: polarcomplex